Zihan53/parkingLot/README.md

 - As a user, I want to be able to save the information in parkingLot in a file.
 - As a user, I want to be able to load previous parkingLot's information.

+## Phase 4: Task 2
+I choose to Test and design a class in the model package that is robust.
+The class is ParkingLot and there are four
+methods: addVehicle, unassignVehicle, searchVehicle and searchSpace.
+The addVehicle method calls the searchSpace method and the unassignVehicle method calls the searchVehicle method.

+## Phase 4: Task 3